-An "I" is assigned in cases when work is likely to take more than one semester to complete.
-Typically, only practicum and thesis are given "I" grades.
+An "I" is assigned for non-classroom "courses," in cases when work is likely to take more than one semester to complete.
+Only practicum, independent studies and thesis are given "I" grades.

 6. Exemption from Required Pitt Public Health Courses